geopm/geopm/service/docs/source/overview.rst

 Getting Started
 ===============

-The GEOPM project consists of 2 layers of software that work in tandem: the **GEOPM Service** and the **GEOPM Runtime**.
-The **GEOPM Service** provides a secure userspace interface to access hardware telemetry and settings while the **GEOPM Runtime** allows end-users to profile their application for advanced data analysis and optionally employ active hardware configuration algorithms to enhance energy efficiency.
+The GEOPM project consists of a two-tiered software structure: the **GEOPM Service** and the **GEOPM Runtime**.
+The **GEOPM Service** stands out by offering a secure userspace interface, facilitating access to hardware telemetry and configurations.
+On the other hand, the **GEOPM Runtime** empowers end-users to delve deeper into their application profiles for refined data analysis.
+Additionally, it provides the option to implement active hardware configuration algorithms, paving the way for enhanced energy efficiency.

 For in-depth information see: :doc:`service` or :doc:`runtime`.